 The O’Hare Urban Garden is a unique concept in that its truly local food in a place that primarily features large quantities of fast food and junk food which is the norm at airports.
 Items grown in the garden are currently used in four restaurants in the airport including Stanley’s Blackhawks Restaurant, Tuscany, Wicker Park Sushi and Tortas Frontera.

 This is located upstairs in the rotunda at the entrance to concourse G in Terminal 3.
-There is quite a bit of space in this area and there are tables surrounding it which had menu cards, so I assume there may be some food service up there as well?
+There is quite a bit of space in this area and there are tables surrounding it which had menu cards.
+There are a few options for food service up there as well?
 It was very quiet on the upper level, with only one table occupied when i was there.
 It seemed like a nice quiet place to relax.
 Plus there is a decent view above Terminals 2 and 3.

-Here is a link to the press release announcing the opening in September.
+Here is a link to the press release announcing the opening.

 As we all know, finding healthy food in airports can be a challenge.
 Eco-friendly options are even harder given that low cost and quantity generally trumps quality in airport dining.
-I really like this idea.
-I have enjoyed the food at Wicker Park, although its rather expensive.
-I haven’t tried the other places, yet, but I intend to soon.
+This is a smart, sustainable idea.
+Airports are generally the opposite of that.